H4LV3D/rise-interview/README.md

 - The project is structured in the following way:
   - `components`: This folder contains all the components used in the project.
-  - `pages`: This folder contains all the pages in the project.
+  - `app`: This folder contains all the pages in the project.
-  - `styles`: This folder contains the global styles used in the project.
   - `public`: This folder contains the images used in the project.

 ## How to run the project